jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/Documentation/reproduction guide.md

 - Pick one Arduino as the slave, the other as the master
 - Connect the (analog) ground pins and the analog A4 and A5 pins on one Arduino to the same pins on the other Arduino
 - Open the [master sketch](link) and the [slave sketch](link), verify them (the v on the top left) and upload to the relevant Arduino (the arrow next to the verify button).
 The USB port to which the program is uploaded can be changed under tools -> port, and checked on the bottom right.
-- Read out the master by opening the Serial monitor under tools, or press Ctrl + Shift + M (be sure you select the correct baud rate, which is given in the Arduino sketch)
+- Read out the master by opening the Serial monitor under tools, or press Ctrl + Shift + M (be sure you select the correct baud rate, which is given in the Arduino sketch as an argument of the Serial.begin() functionality, typically set at 9600)
-- Feel free to change around the delay in the master sketch or the print message in the slave sketch
+- Feel free to change around the delay in the master sketch or the print message in the slave sketch.
+After updating, the altered sketch (naturally) has to be verified and uploaded to the corresponding Arduino again.
 - If you only have a single USB port, connect the 5V power output pin on your master Arduino with the Vin pin on the slave Arduino.
 Use the one USB port to first upload the slave sketch, and then connect the master to the USB port to power it, upload the master sketch and read out the master output.

 **Multi-slave single-master set-up for receiving seperate text-based messages and sensor data**